Setup 802.1X Authentication on Arch Linux

 fi

-Alternatively, the above process can be handled by netplan using the following configuration located at /etc/netplan/config.yaml
+Alternatively, the above process can be handled by netplan using the following configuration located at /etc/netplan/config.yaml.
+Note that netplan ships with Ubuntu but isn’t part of a default Arch install, so you’ll need to install it (e.g. from the AUR) first.

 network: